 Employers still have some cards to play in the ADA game.
 Postol suggests employers take note of the following:

 1. Employers Still Determine Essential Duties

 The employer still gets to determine the essential duties of the job, says Postol.
 Accurate written job descriptions with minimum qualification requirements can be very helpful.
-For example: if the job description says that a hotel worker is to clean 8 beds a day and if that is accurate (that is the other workers do that) then that is the standard.
-It’s OK to request a light vacuum as an accommodation, but not seven beds instead of eight, says Postol.
+For example: if the job description says that a hotel worker is to clean eight beds a day and if that is accurate (the other workers do that) then that is the standard.
+It's OK to request a light vacuum as an accommodation, but not seven beds instead of eight, says Postol.

 Note: Be sure to compare job descriptions to the work the current workforce does - you can be sure the employee's lawyer will do that, Pistol warns!

 Document the need for face-to-face interaction with supervisor, coworkers, and customers.
 Since no good deed goes unpunished, be careful in allowing telecommuting on a temporary basis.
 Short-term accommodation does not mean the same thing is required in the long term, but it is risky.
 Make it clear that someone can cover for a few weeks, but not forever.

 3. You Are Not Required to Change Essential Functions

 Reasonable accommodation rules do not require the employer to change the essential functions of the job, only nonessential duties must be reassigned.
 In addition: Employers need not create jobs and it is also permissible for an employer to reserve light-duty jobs for those with work-related disabilities.